PolymeshAssociation/cdd-onboarding/README.md

 ### Netki

-If the user selects Netki an access code will be associated to their provided address.
+If the user selects Netki, an access code will be associated to their provided address.
 This access code is templated into a URL to direct the user to verify their identity via mobile device.
 When the documents are verified Netki will dispatch a callback to our server, which will use the included access code

 Netki does not allow a client ID to be specified so an access code to address lookup must be maintained.
 If the user restarts the flow they will be issued a new access code and our server will receive a callback to update the lookup.